 Voldemort identifies four of his Death Eaters by name: MacNair, Crabbe, Goyle, and Lucius Malfoy.
 Lucius Malfoy is the father of Draco Malfoy.
 The Crabbe and Goyle that he names are the fathers of Draco's friends, who are also usually addressed by their last names.
 The last one, MacNair, is identified in the book as the would-be executioner of Buckbeak in Harry Potter and the Prisoner of Azkaban (2004).

-There were three characters that had big parts in the book that were completely written out of the film.
-These characters were: Ludo Bagman, head of the Ministry of Magic's sports department and tournament judge; Winky: the former Crouch house elf that was believed to have cast the dark mark at the Qudditch World Cup; Bertha Jorkins: a woman who was tortured by Voldemort and Wormtail to tell them about the Tournament being held at Hogwarts.
+There were four characters that had big parts in the book, but were completely written out of the film.
+These characters were: Ludo Bagman, head of the Ministry of Magic's sports department and tournament judge; Winky: the former Crouch house elf that was believed to have cast the dark mark at the Qudditch World Cup; Bertha Jorkins: a woman who was tortured by Voldemort and Wormtail to tell them about the Tournament being held at Hogwarts; and Bellatrix Lestrange, one of Voldemort's fiercest supporters, as seen in Dumbledore's Pensieve memory.
+Lestrange would finally be introduced in the next film, Harry Potter and the Order of the Phoenix (2007).

 The writing out of Dobby in this film (Harry Potter and the Order of the Phoenix (2007)) resulted in a slightly larger role for Neville Longbottom.
 In this film, it is Neville, rather than Dobby, who gives Harry the gillyweed for the second task, and we later learn that this idea was given to him by Barty Crouch Jr./Professor Moody.
 In the book, Crouch/Moody explains that his first approach was in fact to give Neville the book where gillyweed could be found, but Harry didn't ask Neville because he wasn't supposed to ask for help so he only told Ron and Hermione what he had to do.
 So Moody arranged for Dobby to overhear him talking about it.
 This removal creates a rather uncharacteristic byproduct - Neville, who is supposed to be terrified of Professor Snape, would have had to steal the Gillyweed from Snape's store.